ygryadit/ygryadit.github.io/index.md

 				<h4 style="font-family: 'atlandsketchesbb_reg'; font-size: 300%;"> About </h4>
 				<p>
 					I am a Graphics and Vision Researcher, focusing on leveraging Graphics and Deep Learning for 2D and 3D sketch-related applications.
-					I am primarily interested in <i>AI and sketching for creation and creativity</i>.
+					I am primarily interested in <i>AI, sketching and CAD for creation and creativity</i>.
 				</p>
 				<p>
-					As a Senior Research Fellow at <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing"> CVSSP, UK</a>, at the <a href='https://scholar.google.co.uk/citations?user=irZFP_AAAAAJ&hl=en'>SketchX</a> group, led by <a href='http://sketchx.eecs.qmul.ac.uk/'>Prof. Yi-Zhe Song</a>, I am co-advising PhD students in Vision and Deep Learning, I focus on applying deep learning to a variety of sketching tasks (sketch-based modeling, retrieval, segmentation, and sketch-generation), working with sketches by novices and professionals.
+					As a Senior Research Fellow (2020-2022) at <a href="https://www.surrey.ac.uk/centre-vision-speech-signal-processing"> CVSSP, UK</a>, at the <a href='https://scholar.google.co.uk/citations?user=irZFP_AAAAAJ&hl=en'>SketchX</a> group, led by <a href='http://sketchx.eecs.qmul.ac.uk/'>Prof. Yi-Zhe Song</a>, I was co-advising PhD students in Vision and Deep Learning, I focus on applying deep learning to a variety of sketching tasks (sketch-based modeling, retrieval, segmentation, and sketch-generation), working with sketches by novices and professionals.
 				</p>